Fatuha

-Fatuha also spelled Fatwah or Fatwa, is a Satellite town in proposed Patna Metropolitan Region, in the Patna district in the Indian state of Bihar.
-Fatuha lies 24 km east of Patna the capital of Bihar.
+Fatuha, also spelled Fatuhaa, is a satellite town in the proposed Patna Metropolitan Region, in the Patna district in the Indian state of Bihar.
+Fatuha lies 24 km east of Patna, the capital city of Bihar.
 Fatuha is an important industrial centre known for small industries and its handloom industries.
 The city's name is said to come from its status as a center of textile manufacturing.